 - Consider volunteering or working for credit this semester.
 If you can show a faculty member what an asset you will be to their lab, you are much more competitive for a paid position when one becomes available.

 - Continue to take a wide variety of courses, and do well in them.
-Show that you are a competent student who is able to take on the addition challenge of independent research.
+Show that you are a competent student who is able to take on the additional challenge of independent research.

 Options for independent research